Image Credits: Pixabay

 It is difficult for developers to get users to use their mobile apps for a long time.
-As you put in a lot of effort to develop your mobile app, you don’t want your target audience to uninstall it from their smartphones.
+As you put in a lot of effort and money to develop your mobile app, you don’t want your target audience to uninstall it from their smartphones.
 Here are a few tips that you can use, to prevent users from uninstalling your mobile app:

 Have an FAQ section